 I took a break from AOII after college for a few years, focusing on my career in publishing.
 But I decided to get involved again when I was pregnant to make sure I kept some balance in my life with motherhood looming.
 Over the years, I took on the position of newsletter editor because it was a natural fit with my background.
 But I’ve also served as V.P. of Programs, on the Scholarship Committee, the Founders Day Committee and wherever else I could provide support.

 I’ve maintained close friendships with AOIIs I met in college, and today I’m happy to have added more from those I’ve met in the alum group.
-And while my career path has meandered — a crazy assortment of communications and marketing positions in industries ranging from garden centers, materials handling, florists, golf course management, professional window washing, scaffolding, couriers, waterparks and senior-living facilities to my current position as editorial director for an international humanitarian organization — the one constant during all those years has been AOII.
+And while my career path has meandered — a crazy assortment of communications and marketing positions in industries ranging from garden centers, materials handling, florists, golf course management, professional window washing, scaffolding, couriers, waterparks and senior-living facilities, an international humanitarian organization, and my current position for a company helps nursing students pass their licensing exam — the one constant during all those years has been AOII.

 5 random facts about me: